Retrosheet: History

 In 1994, the organization began sending out a quarterly newsletter to interested parties, and added a website.
 Following publication of the January 2002 newsletter, the organization chose to end sending out the paper version, adding periodic updates via their website instead.

 By 2007, Retrosheet had been cited as a source in multiple large American newspapers, including The Boston Globe, Chicago Tribune, Detroit Free Press, and Pittsburgh Post-Gazette.
 In 2012, Retrosheet founder Smith was the recipient of the Henry Chadwick Award from SABR, given annually to a baseball researcher.

-As of 2013, Retrosheet had recovered the box scores and entered in the likely play-by-play for over 70% of all the major league games played between 1903 (the start of the modern era of baseball, with the first World Series) and 1984, representing over 115,000 games.
+As of 2013, Retrosheet had recovered the box scores and entered in the likely play-by-play for over 70% of all the major league games played between 1903 (the year of the first World Series) and 1984, representing over 115,000 games.
 In 2013, Retrosheet was able to announce the release of over a century of box scores, spanning from 1914 to 2013.
-Box score coverage was later extended back to 1906, with additional scores available for 1871, 1872, and 1874.
-As of November 2020, Retrosheet had play-by-play descriptions for all games played between 1974 and 1983, with a list of "games needed" indexed by season going back to 1920.
-The most recent game missing a play-by-play description is the Houston at Atlanta game of September 29, 1973, which is the only game missing for the 1973 season.
+Box score coverage was later extended back to 1898, with additional scores available for 1871, 1872, and 1874.
+As of June 2026, Retrosheet has play-by-play descriptions for all games played from 1971 onwards, with a list of "games needed" indexed by season going back to 1910.
+The most recent game missing a play-by-play description is the Houston Astros at Atlanta Braves game of September 27, 1970 and the most recent game missing any play fielding data is the Minnesota Twins at New York Yankees game of April 26, 1996.

 Retrosheet's board of directors meets each year in conjunction with the annual convention of the Society for American Baseball Research (SABR).
 Since 2013, they have mostly convened pro-forma via phone to conduct formal business.
 Many of Retrosheet's contributors are SABR members, whose data is based mostly on the crowd-sourced volunteer-gathered information Retrosheet relies upon for its twice-a-year updates to their site.